-▶ BIWEEKLY CLAIMS: After processing your application, the RRB will provide you with biweekly claims which will be made available online and mailed to you, as long as you remain unable to work due to illness or injury and are eligible for benefits.
+▶ BIWEEKLY CLAIMS: After processing your application, the RRB will provide you with biweekly claims which will be made available online and/or mailed to you, as long as you remain unable to work due to illness or injury and are eligible for benefits.

-If you have an account for using myRRB (at RRB.gov), log in to conveniently file your sickness claims online.
-To create your account, visit myRRB and click on the button to sign in with log-in.gov under the section labeled Account Required.
+If you have an account for using myRRB, log in to conveniently file your sickness claims online.
+To create your account, visit RRB.gov/myRRB and click on the button labeled Sign in with login.gov.
 The RRB encourages employees to establish their myRRB accounts while still working to expedite the filing process for future sickness benefits, and for access to other online services.